Do you need help? Please contact our support team from 9 to 17 CET via support.pressclub@bmwgroup.com.

 In 2013, Rolls-Royce was commissioned to create a coachbuilt two-seater coupé featuring a large panoramic glass roof, inspired by the beautiful coachbuilt motor cars from the marque’s golden era in the 1920s and 1930s.

-The first fully coachbuilt Rolls-Royce of the modern era, the car’s defining feature is the raked rear profile, the roof-line tapering in a sweeping gesture to a ‘bullet-tip’ that houses the centre brake light.
-The coachbuilt bodywork wraps under the car with no visible boundary to the surfaces like the hull of a racing yacht.
+The first fully coachbuilt Rolls-Royce of the modern Goodwood era, Sweptail’s defining feature is its raked rear profile, with the roof-line tapering in a sweeping gesture to a ‘bullet-tip’ that houses the centre brake light.
+The coachbuilt bodywork wraps under the motor car with no visible boundary to the surfaces, like the hull of a racing yacht.
 The underside of the motor car describes a progressive upward arc at the rear departure angle, producing the swept tail that gives the car its name.

 With its clean lines and grandeur, and contemporary, minimalist handcrafted interior, Sweptail caused an international sensation when it was revealed in 2017.
 Four years in the making, it is now regarded as a true modern classic and the world’s greatest two-seater intercontinental tourer.